MicrosoftDocs/quantum-docs/articles/optimization-input-formats.md

     <tr>
         <td>timeout</td>
         <td>integer</td>
-        <td>Specifies the maximum number of seconds to run the core solver loop. initialization time does not respect this value, so the solver may run longer than the value specified.
+        <td>Specifies the maximum number of seconds to run the core solver loop.
+Initialization time does not respect this value, so the solver may run longer than the value specified.
         </td>
     </tr>
     <tr>
         <td>seed</td>
-        <td>A random integer betweenm 0 and 101</td>
+        <td>A random integer between 0 and 101</td>
         <td>Specifies a random value to start the simulation.</td>
     </tr>
     <tr>